MyHHR News Locations

 Civil and Commercial Litigation

 • Commercial litigation (New York).
-Currently representing a member of one of the wealthiest families in Mexico, in a cross-border legal battle in the U.S., Mexico and Cayman Islands for the control of certain family assets
+Representing a member of one of the wealthiest families in Mexico, in a cross-border legal battle in the U.S., Mexico and Cayman Islands for the control of certain family assets

 • Commercial litigation (California).
-Currently representing one of the largest distributors of Hispanic foods in Southwest U.S. against Nestle, in a dispute in federal court regarding parallel imports / gray market products
+Represented one of the largest distributors of Hispanic foods in Southwest U.S. against Nestle, in a dispute in federal court regarding parallel imports / gray market products

 • Commercial litigation (New York).
-Advised the Mexican subsidiary of a leading multinational renewable energy company in a pre-litigation contractual dispute against a British company
+Represented the Mexican subsidiary of a leading multinational renewable energy company in a pre-litigation contractual dispute against a British company

 • Commercial litigation (Florida).
 Represented a group of defendants from Colombia and Panama in a dispute over the ownership of certain companies and assets